laharika0127/detecting-twitter-bots/README.md

 ```

 3️⃣ Run the project:
-- Open `src/Main.ipynb` in Jupyter or Colab
+- Open `src/Main.ipynb` in Jupyter or Google Colab
-- OR double-click `src/run.bat` for GUI version
+- OR double-click `src/run.bat` to launch the GUI (Windows only)

 ---